stephengold/jolt-jni/README.md

   + using Bash or Fish or PowerShell or Zsh: `./gradlew runRagdoll`
   + using Windows Command Prompt: `.\gradlew runRagdoll`

+You can install the artifacts to your local Maven repository:
++ using Bash or Fish or PowerShell or Zsh: `./gradlew install`
++ using Windows Command Prompt: `.\gradlew install`

 You can restore the project to a pristine state:
 + using Bash or Fish or PowerShell or Zsh: `./gradlew cleanAll`
 + using Windows Command Prompt: `.\gradlew cleanAll`